Battle Mechanics

 The calculated Attack or Special Attack (Special in R/B/Y) stat of the attacker (though for the move Foul Play, the target's Attack stat is used instead of the attacker's), and the calculated Defense or Special Defense (also Special in R/B/Y) stat of the target, as appropriate for the move.
 Note the "calculated": the values used in the formula will generally have had several modifiers applied to them.
 The ones that are persistent and consistently modify stats, rather than merely doing so as an implementation detail in some generations, are the following:

 • If the attack is not a critical hit, each stat will have its stat stage multiplier applied.
 If the attack is a critical hit, positive defensive stat modifiers and negative offensive stat modifiers will be treated as zero.
-In the first generation, all stat modifiers (including badges and more detailed below) were ignored indiscriminately for a critical hit; in the second generation, all stat modifiers (including badges and more detailed below) were ignored for a critical hit if the attacker's offensive stat stage was less than the target's defensive stat stage.
+In the first generation, all stat modifiers (including badges and more detailed below) were ignored indiscriminately for a critical hit; in the second generation, all stat modifiers (including badges and more detailed below) were ignored for a critical hit if and only if the attacker's offensive stat stage was less than the target's defensive stat stage.

 • If the attacker has the ability Huge Power or Pure Power, its Attack is doubled.